uMatrix-Rules/uMatrix-Rules.github.io/index.md

 ## Gnar gada! - USAGE

-1. Save file from [this link](https://github.com/Rictusempra/uMatrix-Rules/raw/master/rules.txt) into any local directory or directly open it in your browser & copy all contents
+1. First, choose a rule level you would prefer, `domain` or `site`.
+Nagivate to a corresponding repository [in the org](https://github.com/uMatrix-Rules).
+Save the `rules.txt` into any local directory or directly open it in your browser & copy all contents
 2. open your uMatrix dashboard
 3. navigate to `My rules` tab
 4. click `Import from file...` and pick the file you just downloaded or click `Edit` and paste them